-- Amending U.S.C.
-Title 10, Section 164 to require that either the Commander or Deputy Commander of U.S. Northern Command be a member of the National Guard (2017) - Decreasing and/or removing the limitations set by the grade strength tables in U.S.C.
-Title 10, Sections 12011(a) and 12012(a) on the total number of commissioned officers and senior enlisted soldiers and airmen authorized to serve on Active Duty or on full-time Reserve Component duty in the pay grades of O-4 through O-6 and E-8 through E-9 (2017) - Increasing the maximum TDY length at any one location for Reserve Component personnel before a PCS is required for Active Duty for Training (currently 140 days) and Active Duty for Other than Training (currently 180 days) to 365 days in both situations (2017) - Increasing military leave for Federal Employees to match the current training model (2018)

-- Amending U.S.C.
+- Decreasing and/or removing the limitations set by the grade strength tables in U.S.C.
+Title 10, Sections 12011(a) and 12012(a) on the total number of commissioned officers and senior enlisted soldiers and airmen authorized to serve on Active Duty or on fulltime Reserve Component duty in the pay grades of O-4 through O-6 and E-8 through E-9 (2017) - Increasing the maximum TDY length at any one location for Reserve Component personnel before a PCS is required for Active Duty for Training (currently 140 days) and Active Duty for Other than Training (currently 180 days) to 365 days in both situations (2017) - Increasing military leave for Federal Employees, including federal technicians, from 120 to 160 hours annually (2020) - Amending U.S.C.
 Title 10, Section 14703(b) and U.S.C.
-Title, Section 324, to permit armed forces medical officers to serve until age seventy (70) (2018) - Revising U.S.C.
-Title 10, Sections 14504, 14505, 14506 and 14513, granting National Guard Adjutants General the statutory authority to re-appoint an officer candidate who has failed of selection for promotion to the next higher grade for the second time to the Reserve Active Status List for the purposes of accession into the Air National Guard (2018) - Modifying or deleting verbiage in USC Title 10 Section 12011 to eliminate National Guard 0-4 Active Guard Reserve (AGR) control grades (2019)
+Title, Section 324, to permit armed forces medical officers to serve until age seventy (70) (2018)

+- Revising U.S.C.
+Title 10, Sections 14504, 14505, 14506 and 14513, granting National Guard Adjutants General the statutory authority to re-appoint an officer candidate who has failed of selection for promotion to the next higher grade for the second time to the Reserve Active Status List for the purposes of accession into the Air National Guard (2018) - Modifying or deleting verbiage in USC Title 10 Section 12011 to eliminate National Guard O-4 Active Guard Reserve (AGR) control grades (2019) - Urging Congress to support the National Guard by encouraging veterans with a history of service in the National Guard to serve on the professional staffs of the House and Senate Armed Services Committees and Defense Appropriations Committees (2020) - Provide Regional Area Defense Counsel (ADC) Positions to Represent Air National Guardsmen (2020) - Seeking legislation that would require the ARNORTH Commander to be a qualified National Guard Officer (2020)